Together, we can change the state of pediatric mental health

 Support the greatest needGive to the areas of greatest need to direct funds where they can do the most good and help break the mental health stigma.
 Your donation can support programs like Creative Arts Therapy, including music, dance, art and yoga to help young people express themselves during a mental health challenge, telehealth services, expansion of mental health services on Children’s Hospital Colorado campuses, and events hosted by the Youth Action Board, a group at Children’s Colorado where teens ages 15 to 17 advocate for and educate peers and the community about the need for mental health services.

 Setting a new standardOur facilities are in need of expansion and renovation to set a new standard for mental health treatment.
-Your support will allow us to transform the Pediatric Mental Health Institute where we treat the full spectrum of mental health disorders.
-Every detail will carefully consider the needs of patients going through a mental health challenge.
-Renovations will include adding inpatient rooms to meet the rising demand, expanding capacity for Partial Hospitalization Programs, respite areas for families, and expanding our patient rooms so that families can sleep overnight and be involved in their child’s treatment.
+Your support is transforming the Pediatric Mental Health Institute where we treat the full spectrum of mental health disorders.
+Every detail carefully considers the needs of patients going through a mental health challenge.
+Renovations include adding inpatient rooms to meet the rising demand, expanding capacity for Partial Hospitalization Programs, adding a respite area for families, and expanding our patient rooms so that families can sleep overnight and be involved in their child’s treatment.

-Understanding mental healthYour partnership is essential to better understanding mental health disorders, creating new treatments and implementing new treatments into the community.
-This includes fueling our progress in identifying school-based interventions, integrating mental health into all medical settings to improve overall quality of care, studying the brain to understand what contributes to anxiety and eating disorders, and pinpointing the cause of severe irritability, psychosis, bipolar disorder and schizophrenia in youth to develop novel interventions.
+Understanding mental healthYour partnership is essential to better understanding mental health disorders.
+This includes fueling our progress in developing and testing better clinical interventions for childhood anxiety, behavioral difficulties, deregulated mood and psychosis.
+Creating better school-based interventions and services for children and adolescents with serious mental health conditions.
+And studying the brain to understand what contributes to the development of anxiety disorders, pinpointing the causes of severe irritability, bipolar disorder and schizophrenia.

 Breaking down barriersPartners for Children’s Mental Health (PCMH) operates as a cross-system resource, training, and implementation hub to increase capacity, access and quality of youth mental health services in Colorado.
 Through collaboration with partners across the state, PCMH works to identify, scale, and sustain best practices that will help save lives and get mental health treatment to Colorado children.
 This includes educating primary care providers in both urban and rural communities, implementing evidence-based suicide training in schools and creating mental health tool kits that will be distributed across Colorado.
 But the work has only begun.